Best Budget-Friendly Light Stand for Video Lighting

-A light stand is a useful accessory for any video shoot.
+A light stand is a valuable accessory for any video shoot.
 Using a stand allows you to mount a light fixture to provide extra illumination for a scene.

 Unfortunately, finding the best light stand is not easy.
 There are hundreds of options and several important details to consider.